 But just what is Cubenga?
 In search for a Volcano God, we went beyond the real live mythology of the likes of Vulcan, Volos, and Lalahon, and got inspired by Arthur Lyman's 1959 The Legend of Pele which was the first concept album of exotica and features a percussion fever dream called the Cubana Chant, and the album title of Les Baxters' 1956 Tamboo! which is perfect onomatopoeia for percussion.
 Put both together and a new volcano god was born.
 Ironically, the term Cubenga can also be found in volume two of Charles Richmond Wallace' 1926 General notes on South Pacific island Groups.
 History proves us true.

 Contrary to popular belief, there are no voices featured on this track.
-Most of the unusual sounds found on this piece are made with electrified strings, springs, and other household objects (meaning having a piezo pickup installed on it).
+Most of the unusual sounds found on this piece are made with electrified strings, springs, and other household objects (which means they had a piezo pickup glued to it).
 The repertoire of noisemakers grew exponentially during the making of this album.
 Even plants, radios and a didgeridoo were converted into synths.
 The piece grew around the basic melody of the saxophone which repeats three times throughout.
 Each time it is surrounded by the hungry chatter of noisemakers and grows more menacing each time.
 Ultimately the saxophone joins the chorus of hungry voices and becomes distorted and unrecognizable.

 Roman Numeral No. 3 - Sheperd's Firth Infirmary